tashian/heal.lgbt/content/_index.md

 YouTube Channel: [aad yog](https://www.youtube.com/channel/UCn2ZwNbSE0QGWoT4ESc7JmA) is an ancient form of yoga without alteration and adulteration
 Video: [Qi Gong](https://www.youtube.com/watch?v=5NHZdqEzAtE&feature=youtu.be) — a 30 minute yogic qi gong routine with instruction

-#### Breath Work and Cold Exposure
+#### Breath Work
-It seems so simple but breath work and cold exposure can be very powerful for healing.
-For example, reducing inflammation via cold exposure can be incredibly helpful for depression.
+It seems so simple, but breath work can be very powerful for healing.

+4-4-8 Breathing: Take a breath in for four counts, hold your breath for four, and then exhale for eight counts.
+Repeat.

+Alternate Nostril Breathing: Close your right nostril and breathe in through your left side for a count of four.
+Now close your left nostril and breathe out from your right side for a count of four.
+Repeat.

 [Max Strom / Breathe to Heal](https://breathetoheal.maxstrom.com/)
 [Wim Hof Method](https://www.wimhofmethod.com/) is about the healing power of cold and breath